 Kearsney’s 125 acre estate is set in a country atmosphere on the edge of the Valley of a Thousand Hills, midway between Durban and Pietermaritzburg, a 35 minute drive from either city, Kearsney provides its 600 boys with a unique offering through the flexibility of the boarding and day scholar options available.

 Activities are arranged on and off campus for boarders remaining over the weekends.
 Boarders may go home after sport on Saturdays and return on Sunday night or Monday morning.

 Boys are inspired and motivated to achieve the best they can in the classroom.
 The College has an outstanding record of academic achievement in the IEB Matriculation Examinations.

-The headmaster Elwyn van den Aardweg said the academic measures put in place had paid off, as reflected in the exceptional results over recent years.
+The academic measures put in place had paid off, as reflected in the exceptional results over recent years.